 Sensory Friendly Performances

 Enjoy a performance where families with children who need sensory accommodations can share the experience of seeing family-friendly theater.
-These performances feature a welcoming environment including lower sound, lights up, and available quiet areas staffed by educators experiences with the care of students with autism and other developmental disabilities.
+These performances feature a welcoming environment including lower sound, lights up, and available quiet areas staffed by educators experienced with the care of students with autism and other developmental disabilities.

 Sensory Friendly performance accommodations include: